London to Venice 2024

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

-The journey started by crossing the river into Switzerland, cycling along a shopping street which was quiet due to the time of day and then following a good gravel cycle track.
-I noticed that the Swiss didn't need big fences between a cycle track and the adjacent railway.
+The journey started by crossing the river into Switzerland, cycling along a cobbled shopping street which was quiet due to the time of day and then following a good gravel cycle track on flat farmland.
+We stayed in Switzerland all day, either on mainly good cycle paths or quiet roads.
+I noticed that the Swiss didn't provide a fence between a cycle track and the adjacent railway (that wouldn't happen at home).
 At one point I stopped to watch a rail-mounted hedge trimming machine.
 Some of these are needed in the UK.
+Then it was past a parked train, which appeared to be for bike transport, a barrage across the river and the nuclear power station.

 Day 11: Neuhausen to Bregenz